You Have The Right To Receive This Notice

 C/O Privacy Officer

-110 N. Elm
+110 North Elm Avenue

 St. Louis, MO 63119

 You may request a copy of the new notice from Epworth.
-It is also posted on our website at Epworth.org.

 We use and disclose Personal Health Information for a variety of reasons.
 We have a limited right to use and/or disclose your PHI for purposes of treatment, payment and for our health care operations.
-For uses beyond that, we must have your written authorization unless the law permits or requires us to make the use or disclosure without your authorization.
+For uses beyond that, we must have a person’s written authorization unless the law permits or required us to make the use or disclosure without your authorization.
 If we disclose your PHI to an outside entity in order for that entity to perform a function on our behalf, we must have in place an agreement from the outside entity that it will extend the same degree of privacy practices to your information that we must apply to your PHI.
 However, the law provides that we are permitted to make some uses/disclosures without your consent or authorization.
-The following describes and offers examples of our potential uses/disclosures of your PHI.
+The following describes and offers example of our potential uses/disclosures of your PHI.

 Generally, we may use or disclose your PHI as follows: